brpo01/Project-Documentation/Project-14.md

   ![](imgs/branch-testing.png)

 ## Step 4: Configure Jenkins slave servers
-- Spin up a new EC2 Instance
+- Spin up a new EC2 Instance(ubuntu like the master(bastion) server)
-  - Install Java and Jenkins
-  - Install necessary packages from Steps 1.4, 2.3 Blocker and 2.4
+  - Install all the neccessary software packages just like you did with the master(bastion) server
   - Create new user to be used by jenkins
     ```
     sudo useradd -d /var/lib/jenkins jenkins